 - Add personal touches: maybe a mention of a recent event in the customer’s industry, or a note that shows you understand their situation.

-- Let humans review or refine AI‑personalized messages to ensure tone is appropriate, empathy is present.
+- Let humans review or refine AI‑personalized messages to ensure tone is appropriate and empathy is present.

 4. Maintain Human Oversight & Quality Control